alex-gendry/github-action/ssc-copy-audit/README.md

-# Copy Application Version Vulnerabilities in Fortify Software Security Center
+# Copy Application Version Audit in Fortify Software Security Center

 Build secure software fast with [Fortify](https://www.microfocus.com/en-us/solutions/application-security).
 Fortify offers end-to-end application security solutions with the flexibility of testing on-premises and on-demand to scale and cover the entire software development lifecycle.
 With Fortify, find security issues early and fix at the speed of DevOps.

-This GitHub Action utilizes [fcli](https://github.com/fortify/fcli) to copy Vulnerabilities from one application version to another.
+This GitHub Action utilizes [fcli](https://github.com/fortify/fcli) to copy Audit information from one application version to another.

 ## Table of Contents